halgrimur/python-docs-samples/appengine/standard/xmpp_wikibot/README.md

 ## Setup

+You'll need to have an XMPP account prior to actually running the sample.
+If you do not have one, you can easily create an account at one of the many XMPP servers such as [Jabber.at](https://jabber.at/account/register/).

 Follow the instructions at the
 [Compute Engine Quickstart Guide](https://cloud.google.com/compute/docs/quickstart-linux) on how to create a project, create a virtual machine, and connect to your